 Denials - Like a Lawsuit, But Not Quite

 Certainly, there will be times when an insurance company will not agree to pay all or part of a workers' compensation claim.
 When that happens, disputes are decided by the North Carolina Industrial Commission.
 Those disputes may involve hearings before a Deputy Commissioner, and take on some of the same aspects of a traditional lawsuit.

 The primary differences, however, are that lawsuits are voluntarily brought in civil courts where juries make final decisions, whereas North Carolina workers' compensation law requires employers to report injuries and any disputes may be resolved more promptly by Deputy Commissioners who usually have significant experience applying the very limited laws.

 If You've Been Injured, You Need to Act Quickly

 If you've been injured at work and you don't think your claim has been reported to the Industrial Commission, you need to act quickly.
 There are time limits for reporting injuries and you could be barred from much-needed benefits.

 For help, contact an attorney immediately.
 Most NC workers' compensation attorneys will work with you on a "contingency fee," which means they won't take an attorney's fee until they get money for you first.

-At the Law Offices of James Scott Farrin, our workers' comp staff is comprised of several NC Board Certified Workers' Compensation Specialists, two former Industrial Commissioners, (one of whom was a former state senator), and people who used to work for workers' compensation defense firms.
+At the Law Offices of James Scott Farrin, our workers' comp staff is comprised of several NC Board Certified Workers' Compensation Specialists, a former North Carolina Industrial Commission Special Deputy Commissioner and a former Deputy Commissioner (one of whom was a former state senator), and people who used to work for workers' compensation defense firms.